lloh118/climbnhike_18009037/README.md

-phonegap-lifecycle-test
+Climb n hike app
 =======================
- A simple PhoneGap Build application that counts the occurances of application lifecycle events
+ A simple PhoneGap Build application for climbers and hikers